pyncz/tailwind-mask-image/README.md

 #### Position `mask-at`

 By default, the gradient's position is `center`.
-You can use the same values as for the [`background-position` css prop](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position#syntax) (`top`, `bottom left` etc), as well as arbitary values with explicit position.
+You can use the same values as for the [`background-position` css prop](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position#syntax) (`top`, `bottom left` etc), as well as arbitrary values with explicit position.

 ```html
 <div class="mask-radial mask-at-[30px_40px]" />